concur/developer.concur.com/api-preview/receipts/apidoc.markdown

 Header | Description
 -------|------------
 `Content-type`|**Required** [Content-Type](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.17): `application/json`.
 `Link`|[Link](http://tools.ietf.org/html/rfc5988#section-5): `<http://schema.concursolutions.com/{schema-name.json}}>;rel=describedBy`.
 When not specified, the default is: `http://schema.concursolutions.com/general-receipt.schema.json`.
 The list of available [schemas](#Schema) is below.
-If a receipt image is being generated on a clients behalf, we will use the schema type mentioned in this field to select the appropriate template.
+If a receipt image is being generated on a clients behalf, we will use the schema type mentioned in this field to select the appropriate receipt template.
 `Authorization`|OAuth2 access token in the form of a JSON Web Token obtained by the client application from the [Authorization API](https://preview.developer.concur.com/api-alpha/auth/apidoc.html).

 ### Parameters

 Name | Description
 -----|------------
-`userId`|The userId of the user for whom the receipt is being posted.
+`userId`|The UUID of the user for whom the receipt is being posted.
 This can be found in the JWT that is obtained using the [Authorization API](https://preview.developer.concur.com/api-alpha/auth/apidoc.html).

 ### Request Body